melles1991/usecuewebsite/contact/index.md

 parmalink: "/contact/"

 ---
 My office is located on Amsterdam (the Netherlands).
 I especially love to work for design agencies.
 I do not out-source my work, nor do I hire interns.
 If you hire me, I will be the one that does the job.
-Keep in mind that a decent planning is required.

 My address is:
 Soetendaal 7